EXPLORUMENTARY

 Forsyth trail passes by large crags

-Our Hike: Forsyth Trailhead --> Summit Trail #3021--> spur trail to Burger summit
+Our Hike: Forsyth Trail --> Summit Trail #3021--> spur trail to Burger Peak summit

 Many people consider Southern Utah synonymous with slot canyons and colorful cliffs, hoodoos, and mesas.
 Its famous national parks - Zion, Bryce and Arches are gems with spectacular scenes.
-Except when the temperatures reach 100 degrees.
-In a way you could say we were lucky because of the hot temps in St. George - otherwise we might have never discovered the cool Pine Valley Mountain Wilderness, where we summited Burger Peak to see a vast view of the hot desert below.
+It was hot in St. George, so we headed to the cool Pine Valley Mountain Wilderness, where we summited Burger Peak to see a vast view of the hot desert below.

 The Pine Valley Mountains are less than an hour's drive north of St. George, and provide the forested backdrop to the little town of Pine Valley.
 The drive itself is beautiful, as you pass by a huge cinder cone and gorgeous Snow Canyon State Park.
 We felt lucky to have "stumbled" onto this wilderness, the second-largest in Utah because of the many trail and peak opportunities.
 It has the most diverse flora of any Utah mountain range, with ~ 1,000 species identified so far, and numerous meadows.
 We met a backpacker on a separate hike near Whipple Valley who said he had to go "two meadows over" for his first night.
 He was doing a loop trip using Summit Trail, which treks 35 miles between entry points at Whipple Valley and Forsyth trailhead, up and along highest Pine Valley Mountains ridge.